 of UK companies have suffered breaches in the last 12 months

-of UK organisations say that they lost customers after a data breach
+of UK organisations say that they've lost customers after a data breach

 At least 6%

-of UK adults had experienced attempted identity theft in the last few years
+of UK adults have experienced attempted identity theft in the last few years

 It's quick and easy.
 You can submit to all your chosen companies in one go.